open-policy-agent/opa/docs/content/policy-language.md

 This section introduced the main aspects of Rego.
 The rest of this document walks through each part of the language in more detail.

-For a concise reference, see the [Language Reference](../language-reference) document.
+For a concise reference, see the [Policy Reference](../policy-reference) document.

 ## Scalar Values